Making more sense than anything anybody else out there happens to be talking about, documented to be almost always right.

 Thank you very much.

-And I I don't see them making real progress no matter how much money they have.
+I don't mean to be cynical, but my mom had a mastectomy 25 years ago, and I don't see them making real progress no matter how much money they have.

 You don't like the guys wearing pink shoes, pink chin straps, pink towels, pink gloves.

-Is it basically you don't think the color pink works well with the National Football League?
+Basically, you don't think the color pink works well with the National Football League?

-I mean, did the breast cancer society buy this stuff?
+I mean, did the Breast Cancer Society buy this stuff?

 What do you mean?

-Who who buys what stuff?
+Who buys what stuff?

-You mean the the gloves, the pink stuff?
+You mean the gloves, the pink stuff?

-No, now you've come to the right place.
+Now you've come to the right place.

 Now I can help out.